+Student appearance and neatness are a direct reflection not only upon each student but also upon our school district.
+Students who take pride in their appearance also take pride in themselves.
 The primary purpose of dress requirements is to ensure improperly dressed students do not detract from the learning environment and appropriate clothing is worn.
-Any clothing/dress articles or appearance that disrupts the education of students will not be allowed.
-Improperly dressed students will be asked to change clothing at school, confined to a designated area for the school day, and/or issued detention or suspension.
+Improperly dressed students will be asked to change clothing at school (put on school sweatshirt and/or pants), confined to a designated area for the school day, and/or issued detention or suspension.
 See subsequent list for dress code explanation.

 The Grandview R-II Board of Education has established the following dress requirements:

-- A. Shorts and dresses may be worn if they are covering buttocks and private areas when seated and standing. - B. Shirts with large openings around the arms are not to be worn unless it is over other suitable clothing. - C. Tanks and blouses should appropriately cover chest and back areas at all times.
-No tube or halter tops are to be worn. - D. Shirt length must be worn so that the bottom of the shirt comes to the top of the pants when standing with arms at each side.
+- A. Shorts and dresses may be worn if they are not short shorts or mini-dresses.
+As a guideline, dresses are to be no shorter than mid-thigh.
+Shorts should be fingertip length. - B. "Net" shirts with large openings around the arms are not to be worn unless it is over other suitable clothing. - C. No spaghetti straps, tank, tube, halter, or off the shoulder tops are to be worn.
+Tops must have a 2 inch wide strap to be worn.